GaryHilares/GaryHilares/README.md

 - 📙 Currently, I'm learning backend development with Python and Django.
 - ♟️🎵 I also like to play chess and listen to music.
-- ✉️ Write me to my email in the contact section if you have an interesting project in which you need help.
+- ✉️ Write to my email in the contact section if you have an interesting project in which you need help.
 If I can, I will be delighted to help you!

 ## My Skills
 <table width="100%" height="420">